fabric8io/fabric8/docs/karaf.md

 ### Adding the Features File

-To use any of the features described in document you should add the `fabric8-karaf-features` dependency to your project pom so that it's feature can be installed into your Karaf server.
+To use any of the features described in document you should add the `fabric8-karaf-features` dependency to your project pom so that its features can be installed into your Karaf server.

 ```xml
 <dependency>